dentarg/auth0-blog/_posts/2017-05-12-horizontal-scaling-jsf-applications-with-spring-session.markdown

 }
 ```

 Last step is to configure the Spring Session connection to Redis.
-This is done by add the following properties to the `application.properties` file:
+This is done by adding the following properties to the `application.properties` file:

 ```bash
 # ... other properties